 Tips for a Good Night's Sleep:

 Go to bed at a set time each night and get up at the same time each morning.
 Disrupting this schedule may lead to insomnia.
-Sleeping in on weekends also makes it harder to wake up early on Monday morning because it resets your sleep cycles for a later awakening.
+Sleeping in on weekends also makes it harder to wake up early on Monday morning because it resets your sleep cycle for a later awakening.
+If you can, avoid night shifts, alternating schedules, or other things that may disrupt your sleep schedule.

 Try to exercise 20 to 30 minutes a day.
 Daily exercise often helps people sleep, although a workout soon before bedtime may interfere with sleep.
-For maximum benefit, try to get your exercise about five to six hours before going to bed.
+For maximum benefit, try to get your exercise no later than five to six hours before going to bed.
+Sex can be a natural sleep inducer and helps some people.

-Avoid drinks that contain caffeine, which acts as a stimulant and keeps people awake.
+Avoid caffeine for at least eight hours before bedtime.
 Sources of caffeine include coffee, chocolate, soft drinks, non-herbal teas, diet drugs and some pain relievers.
-Smokers tend to sleep very lightly and often wake up in the early morning due to nicotine withdrawal.
+Quit smoking: Smokers tend to sleep very lightly and often wake up in the early morning due to nicotine withdrawal.
+Avoid using alcohol in the evening.
 Alcohol robs people of deep sleep and REM sleep and keeps them in the lighter stages of sleep.
+Don't eat heavy meals before bedtime.

 If possible, wake up with the sun, or use very bright lights in the morning.
 Sunlight helps the body's internal biological clock reset itself each day.
 Sleep experts recommend exposure to an hour of morning sunlight for people having problems falling asleep.